 SWIFT staff are strongly encouraged to use social media in a professional capacity and to coordinate their efforts with SWIFT’s corporate and marketing communications strategies.
 By tapping into the reach of personal professional networks, employees have the power to make a positive impact on brand awareness and advocacy.

 However, SWIFT staff should exercise particular caution in their professional use of social media.
-Statements made by SWIFT staff can easily be misinterpreted to reflect SWIFT’s views and any non-professional content shared on the same account may be viewed as irrelevant or inappropriate.
+Statements made by staff can easily be misinterpreted to reflect SWIFT’s views and any non-professional content shared on the same account may be viewed as irrelevant or inappropriate.
 Staff should represent themselves accurately in their social media bios and clearly mark their personal accounts as reflecting their “personal views only”.
 Additional guidance on professional use of social media can be found in the SWIFT Social Media Guidelines [hyperlink].

 Personal use of social media applies when staff use personal accounts to publish non-SWIFT related content, e.g. discussing sports on your personal Facebook profile.
 Whenever possible, personal accounts and profiles should not refer to SWIFT.
 Since any information posted online may be attributed back to SWIFT, staff should clearly mark their personal accounts as reflecting their “personal views only”.